 How do you make Panera’s Spicy Thai Salad?

 Once you have the dressing together, it’s just a matter of putting everything together.
 I love using big pasta bowls for salad.
-First make a nice bed of romaine lettuce.
-I usually cheat and buy a bag of it already chopped – makes for quick lunches.
-Then add your toppings.

 Other Copycat Panera Salads & Bowls